Reviews You Can Rely On

 Credit: Ian McEleney, Jetboil Zip

 We also took size and packability into account in this category.
 Being able to pack your backpacking stove, fuel, and a lighter inside your pot can help you squeeze into a smaller (and thus probably lighter) backpack.
 It also helps keep things organized in your pack.
-We looked at how small each burner got and how well it nested into a pot.
+We examined how small each burner got and how well it nested into a pot.
 Again, the BRS crushed; we could fit it and a 4-ounce fuel canister into a 500mL pot.

 backpacking stove - a 4-ounce fuel can, lighter, pot grip, windmaster burner, and pot...